Two Curves, One Price: Pricing & Hedging Interest Rate Derivatives Decoupling Forwarding and Discounting Yield Curves: Introduction

 \section{Introduction}

 The credit crunch crisis started in the second half of 2007 has triggered, among many consequences, the explosion of the basis spreads quoted on the market between single-currency interest rate instruments, swaps in particular, characterised by different underlying rate tenors (e.g. Xibor3M \footnote{We denote with Xibor a generic Interbank Offered Rate.
-In the EUR case the Euribor is defined as the rate at which euro interbank term deposits within the euro zone are offered by one prime bank to another prime bank (see \textit{www.euribor.org}).}, Xibor6M, etc.).
+In the EUR case the Euribor is defined as the rate at which euro interbank term deposits within the euro zone are offered by one prime bank to another prime bank (see \emph{www.euribor.org}).}, Xibor6M, etc.).
 In fig. \ref{FigBasisSwapReuters} we show a snapshot of the market quotations as of Feb.
 16th, 2009 for the six basis swap term structures corresponding to the four Euribor tenors 1M, 3M, 6M, 12M.
 As one can see, in the time interval $1Y-30Y$ the basis spreads are monotonically decreasing from 80 to around 2 basis points.
 Such very high basis reflect the higher liquidity risk suffered by financial institutions and the corresponding preference for receiving payments with higher frequency (quarterly instead of semi-annually, etc.).

-There are also other indicators of regime changes in the interest rate markets, such as the divergence between deposit (Xibor based) and OIS \footnote{Overnight Indexed Swaps.} (Eonia\footnote{Euro OverNight Index Average, the rate computed as a weighted average of all overnight rates corresponding to unsecured lending transactions in the euro-zone interbank market (see e.g. \textit{www.euribor.org}).} based for EUR) rates, or between FRA\footnote{Forward Rate Agreement.} contracts and the corresponding forward rates implied by consecutive deposits (see e.g. refs. \cite{AmeBia09}, \cite{Mer09}, \cite{Mor08}, \cite{Mor09}).
+There are also other indicators of regime changes in the interest rate markets, such as the divergence between deposit (Xibor based) and OIS \footnote{Overnight Indexed Swaps.} (Eonia\footnote{Euro OverNight Index Average, the rate computed as a weighted average of all overnight rates corresponding to unsecured lending transactions in the euro-zone interbank market (see e.g. \emph{www.euribor.org}).} based for EUR) rates, or between FRA\footnote{Forward Rate Agreement.} contracts and the corresponding forward rates implied by consecutive deposits (see e.g. refs. \cite{AmeBia09}, \cite{Mer09}, \cite{Mor08}, \cite{Mor09}).

 These frictions have thus induced a sort of \textquotedblleft segmentation\textquotedblright\ of the interest rate market into sub-areas, mainly corresponding to instruments with 1M, 3M, 6M, 12M underlying rate tenors, characterized, in principle, by different internal dynamics, liquidity and credit risk premia, reflecting the different views and interests of the market players.
-Notice that market segmentation was already present (and well understood) before the credit crunch (see e.g. ref. \cite {TucPor03}), but not effective due to negligible basis spreads.
+We stress that market segmentation was already present (and well understood) before the credit crunch (see e.g. ref. \cite {TucPor03}), but not effective due to negligible basis spreads.